lubabalojozi/MWEB-TASK/README.md

 (a) AWS Account in place
-(b) Assuming you have Python install on your machine install the following libraries (i) Boto3 this allows one to interact with AWS resources including Amazon s3 -- pip install boto3 (ii) Flask this framework is widely used for building REST APIs
+(b) Assuming you have Python install on your machine install the following libraries (i) Boto3 this allows one to interact with AWS resources including Amazon s3 -- pip install boto3 (ii) Flask this framework is widely used for building REST APIs --pip install Flask

 Once this is done, I have attached two python scripts ; app.py and app_1.py .
 These can be tested separately